John Marshall Atkins

 In 1920 John married Magdelene Robb.
 Madge as she was known, like John, was also born in Balmain, perhaps they were acquainted before John went to war.

 John’s future with his now expectant wife Madge was cut short and John died at Balmain hospital on the 27th June 1921 he was 27 years old.
-There is no doubt the gas poisoning in France had lead to his health complications and a rapid deterioration in health.
+There is no doubt the gas poisoning in France had lead to complications and a rapid deterioration in health.

 John’s daughter Ellen Marshall Atkins was born five months later on 7th November 1921.